How does the mortgage application process work?

 Step 5: Applying for a mortgage

-When you’re ready, your adviser will prepare to send your mortgage application to your preferred lender.
+When you’re ready, your advisor will prepare to send your mortgage application to your preferred lender.

 A property survey or appraisal will also be required as part of the procedure.
 This typically involves a physical assessment of the property being mortgaged.
 Although it can be a drive-by inspection or an online appraisal based on the lender’s data.